 If a portable machine fills a clear production need, then these specialized manipulators might be the right fit for your facility.
 And looking from a cost-savings perspective, being able to move a machine from one station to another instead of purchasing multiple manipulators makes sense.

-For one, if you anticipate ever needing to use the machine in two spots simultaneously, portability won’t help you at all.
-Similarly, if you expect that eventually your facility will require multiple machines, then you’ll likely have some sunk costs on your hands due to the additional work that went into making these manipulators portable, which may no longer be needed once you’ve brought in additional manipulators.
+If your facility eventually requires multiple machines, you’ll likely have some sunk costs due to the additional work that went into making these manipulators portable, which may no longer be needed once you’ve brought in additional manipulators.

-When adjusting or commissioning a new portable industrial manipulator, it’s important you consider both your long-term needs and the physical layout of your facility.
+When adjusting current machinery or commissioning a new industrial manipulator, it’s important to consider both your long-term needs and the physical layout of your facility.
 If you have reason to believe you’ll be investing in multiple industrial manipulators to perform the same function down the road, modifying your current manipulator is likely not worth the effort.
 Adding a portable unit would be beneficial, particularly in the interim period when maximum flexibility is ideal.

-If you do see a real benefit to making a manipulator portable, then choose a method which will work best within your facility.
-Whether it be via a fork lift, trolley or floor track system, you can work with your industrial manipulator manufacturer to determine which is most feasible for your environment.
+If you see a real benefit to making a manipulator portable, choose a method that will work best within your facility.
+Whether via a forklift, trolley or floor track system, you can work with your industrial manipulator manufacturer to determine the best fit for your environment.
 Contact Dalmec today to begin building the right machine for your needs.